-This year marks Bay Future, Inc.’s 15th year leading economic development efforts throughout Bay County, Michigan.
+Bay Future, Inc. has been leading economic development efforts throughout Bay County, Michigan since 2004.
 Through that time, BFI has worked closely with many of our community’s large industrial and commercial industries and employers helping to solve their barriers for growth, their need for expansion, or their desire to create quality jobs.

 In 2004, elected Bay County and City of Bay City representatives, along with business and community leaders, recognized a need to focus on economic opportunities in Bay County.
 The community had not weathered the short recession of 2000 through 2002 well, and the industrial climate in the community had changed.
 In an effort to gain insight and recommendations on the most effective tactics to move the community forward, Dean Whittaker of Whittaker and Associates along with Jay Garner of Garner Economics, LLC. (formerly Competitive Strategies Group, LLC.) were hired to identify; impediments to growth in Bay County, analyze existing assets related to economic, community, and workforce development, and recommendations to take Bay County in to a viable economic future.